HD Voice

 Digital networks and modern telephones could support a significant better voice quality.
 As the used voice transmission quality is negotiated between the devices for VoIP older phones' limitations do not have to be considered which only support the G.711 codec.

-HD Voice Logo
+Since 2009 HD Voice

 Deutsche Telekom supports AMR-WB in their UMTS network since 2011 and advertizes HD Voice in their VoIP network, too.
 Gateways between AMR-WB in the cellular network and G.722 in the fixed line network exists since 2013 and support high quality calls.
 Vodafone supports AMR-WB since 2013 and Telefónica since 2015.